Dairy Goat Spotlight: Alpine Goat

 In France there was no breed recognized separately and distinctly, as “French Alpine.”
 Dr. DeLangle considered them as of a general “Alpine race.”
 French Alpine is an American name.
 In France today Alpines are called “Alpine polychrome” meaning of many colors.
 Dr. Delangle’s herd name was “Alpine Goat Dairy” but it was short lived.
 He was in poor health and had conflicts with a number of goat breeders including the goat association Board of Directors.
 On August 20, 1923 he was expelled from the American Milk Goat Record Association.
 He sold and gave away his herd shortly after the importation and apparently left the world of goats.

-Rock Alpines were created by crossbreeding goats of the 1904 and 1922 importations.
+The Rock Alpine goat is created by crossbreeding goats of the 1904 and 1922 importations.
 In 1904, through Frenchman Joseph Crepin, an importation of Alpines including Saanens and Toggs was brought to Canada.
 Mary E. Rock of California purchased some of these because of the illness of her little daughter.
 One doe from the 1904 importation was a cou blanc named Molly Crepin.
 She is the only imported cou blanc doe on record.
 She then acquired French Alpines from the 1922 importation.
 Rock Alpines were the result of breeding these animals together without any other outside genetics.

 Rock Alpines were the finest of their time and regularly won at shows and milking competitions.
 The Saanens used were either Sables or color carriers.
 One of her Saanen does was named Damfino.
 She was a black and white Saanen.
 When a friend asked, “How come the color?” she replied “Damfino” and that became the doe’s name.
 Mrs. Rock’s herd name was “Little Hill.”
 She was an avid writer and contributed articles to popular goat publications for many years.

-The American Milk Goat Record Association recognized Rock Alpines as a breed in 1931.
+The American Milk Goat Record Association recognized the Rock Alpine goat as a breed in 1931.
 AGS (American Goat Society) recognized Rock Alpines.
 Rock Alpines flourished until World War II.
 None remain today but their excellent genetics have been absorbed into the American Alpine herd.

 British Alpines look like black and white Toggs.
 They also resemble the Grison breed of Switzerland.
 British Alpines were first bred in England after Sedgemere Faith, a Sundgau doe was exported to England from the Paris Zoo in 1903.
 The British Alpine Section of the English Herd Book was opened in 1925.
 Allan Rogers imported British Alpines to America in the 1950s.
 In America, British Alpines are no longer registered separately, but as Sundgau in the French and American Alpine herdbooks.
 Sundgau is the name for the hilly geographic region near the French/German/Swiss border along the Rhine River.